Faculty of Health news

 Got a chronic disease and fear of needles?
 A prick-free natural alternative is on the horizon

-A Charles Darwin University (CDU) researcher is a step closer to replacing the needle to deliver drugs in the treatment of many chronic diseases.
+A Charles Darwin University (CDU) and an RMIT researcher are a step closer to replacing the needle to deliver drugs in the treatment of many chronic diseases.

 Compulsory income management doing more harm than good: Study